KeasInc/isimud/README.md

 # Isimud

-ActiveRecord change logging via AMQP
+Messaging abstraction layer for AMQP and testing.

 ## Installation